Who Are We?

 What Are We Doing?

 In January 2018 we announced Phase Two.
-This included a Request for Designs for the Other Border Wall open to everyone to submit to; a group exhibition and partnership with Flatland Gallery in Houston, TX with these public designs and artworks as well as our work from Phase One; this website; connecting with new allies and partners along the border and elsewhere; and presenting our work at the College Art Association conference in LA.
+This included a Request for Designs for the Other Border Wall open to everyone; a group exhibition and partnership with Flatland Gallery in Houston, TX with these public designs and artworks as well as our work from Phase One; this website; connecting with new allies and partners along the border and elsewhere; and presenting our work at the College Art Association conference in LA.